-- A student must be in grades 7 through 12 in order to enroll in CCP.
+- 1. A student must be in grades 7 through 12 in order to enroll in CCP.
 In addition, the student must meet the eligibility requirements of the college of choice and be accepted by the college. - 2.
-The responsibility for transportation to and from the institution where the CCP courses are taken rests with the student. - Records of the course work and credits granted will be included in the student's cumulative file.
-The record shall include: - · Credits earned - Grades awarded by the university - Name of college where course work was completed - Notation that the credits were earned as a participant in CCP. - 4.
-All courses taken under CCP will be included in the high school transcript. - Grades will be counted in grade point average. - Grades will be listed on the student's official transcript and credits will be added to the total earned during four years of high school. - Credits earned will satisfy, when applicable, high school graduation requirements and/or subject area requirements of the school district. - College courses will be given high school credits in a subject area most similar to that offered by the high school. - 5.
+The responsibility for transportation to and from the institution where the CCP courses are taken rests with the student. - 3.
+Records of the course work and credits granted will be included in the student's cumulative file.
+The record shall include: - Credits earned - Grades awarded by the university - Name of college where course work was completed - Notation that the credits were earned as a participant in CCP. - 4.
+All courses taken under CCP will be included in the high school transcript . - Grades will be counted in grade point average. - Grades will be listed on the student's official transcript and credits will be added to the total earned during four years of high school. - Credits earned will satisfy, when applicable, high school graduation requirements and/or subject area requirements of the school district. - College courses will be given high school credits in a subject area most similar to that offered by the high school. - 5.
 When students have elected to receive high school credit for college courses, credit will be awarded for successful completion of courses in accordance with the following guidelines: - In the event that the student or parents contest the credit, the Superintendent shall determine the appropriate credit.
-The Superintendent's decision may be appealed to the State Board of Education, whose decision in the matter shall be final and binding. - 6.
-The student and parent will sign the CCP Intent to Participate Form and turn it in by April 1st of the year prior to CCP participation. - 7.
-Student and Parent must attend a CCP information meeting or meet with counselor prior to the school year the participation in CCP begins. - 8.
-No graduation requirements will be waived for participation in CCP. - 9.
-Once you have been accepted by the university and classes have been scheduled, you must provide your Norton High School counselor with a copy of your college schedule, verify the number of high school credits you will receive from CCP courses with your high school, and make sure you have 5 academic classes each semester.
+The Superintendent's decision may be appealed to the State Board of Education, whose decision in the matter shall be final and binding. - If a student does not pass a CCP class or withdraws past the college deadline, the financial responsibility of the course is billed to the student and parent/guardian. - 6.
+The student and parent will sign the CCP Intent Form and turn it in by April 1st of the year prior to CCP participation. - 7.
+Student and Parent must attend the school provided information session or participate in a CCP counseling session by Feb.
+1 of school year prior to participating in CCP. - 8.
+No graduation requirements will be waived for participation in CCP.

+9. Once you have been accepted by the university and classes have been scheduled, you must provide your Norton High School counselor with a copy of your college schedule, verify the number of high school credits you will receive from CCP courses with your high school, and make sure you have 5 academic classes each semester.
+The only exception to this is if you are a full-time CCP (12 CCP credits each semester) student not taking any classes at Norton High School.